-It was once hoped that mtDNA's paternal analogue, male-specific y chromosome DNA (yDNA), would provide a means of testing the accuracy of early sire-line records but an apparent 'bottleneck' at domestication left virtually no diversity in domestic horse yDNA.
-There hasn't been enough time since then for much new diversity to accumulate via mutation.
-Except for one of those few mutations (single nucleotide deletion) unique to sire line descendants of Whalebone, there is no diversity in contemporary TB yDNA.
+It was once hoped that mtDNA's paternal analogue, male-specific y chromosome DNA (yDNA), would provide a means of testing the accuracy of early sire-line records but a 'bottleneck' that occurred after the 3d century BC has left virtually no diversity in domestic horse yDNA.
+A very few novel mutations have occurred since that bottleneck.
+Except for one of them (a single nucleotide deletion), that is unique to sire line descendants of Whalebone, there is no diversity in contemporary TB yDNA.

-While useful for testing the integrity of early matrilineal and patrilineal records, non-recombinant mtDNA and yDNA are insufficient alone to accurately prove parentage.
-During the 20th century requirements for blood-typing and, later, recombinant DNA-based proof of parentage reduced then eliminated the potential for ambiguity and error in the pedigree of official record, at least for those records entered since the inception of such testing.
+While useful for testing the integrity of early matrilineal and patrilineal records, non-recombinant mtDNA and yDNA alone are insufficient for accurate proof of parentage.
+During the 20th century, requirements for blood-typing and, later, recombinant DNA-based proof of parentage reduced then eliminated the potential for ambiguity and error in the pedigree of official record, at least for those records entered since the inception of such testing.
 Currently, the International [TB] Stud Book Committee requires DNA proof of parentage of its member registries for all foals of 2002 and later.
 Most larger TB registries required such proof before before then.

 This information has greatly expanded our knowledge of the contemporary Thoroughbred.
 It may also, in some cases, augment what we are learning from nonrecombinant mtDNA about the TB founder population.